defcronyke/signal-gen-cjds66/README.md

 Control the GH-CJDS66 60MHz Signal Generator
 --------------------------------------------

-Copyright 2020 Jeremy Carter <jeremy@jeremycarter.ca>
+Copyright © 2020 Jeremy Carter <jeremy@jeremycarter.ca>

+By using this software, you agree to the LICENSE TERMS outlined in the file titled LICENSE.md contained in the top-level directory of this project.
+If you don't agree to the LICENSE TERMS, you aren't allowed to use this software.

 Usage: ./signal-gen-cjds66 -h